Egeeio/egee-io/_projects/egee-io.md

 [![Discord](https://discordapp.com/api/guilds/183740337976508416/widget.png?style=shield)](https://discord.gg/EMbcgR8)

-The favored community haunt is our very own Discord server!
+The favorite community haunt is our Discord server!
 Everyone is [invited](https://discord.gg/EMbcgR8) & welcome to join.
 Just make sure to read and follow the community rules!
 Here's an abridged summary of them:

 - Use common sense; think before you post.
 - No hate speech, bigotry, or deliberate trolling.
 - Don't shame people based on their platform choice.
 - Try to keep conversations in their respective channels.
 - Keep discussions & posts reasonably appropriate for all age groups.

+Feel free to checkout our [sub](https://www.reddit.com/r/egeeio/) over on Reddit, too.